-For IPC Games, IPC Competitions and WPS Sanctioned Competitions the following accessories are also essential:
+For IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions the following accessories are also essential:

 The spectator electronic read-out board shall contain at least twelve (12) lines of thirty-two (32) characters, each capable of displaying both letters and numbers.
 Each character shall have a height of 360 mm.
 Each line – matrix scoreboard shall be able to scroll up and down, with blink function, and each full matrix scoreboard shall be programmable, and capable of showing animation.
 The board must have a minimum size of 7.5m width by 4.5m height.

-There shall be an air-conditioned control centre, with dimensions of at least 6.0 metres x 3.0 metres, located between 3.0 metres and 5.0 metres from the finish wall, with an unobstructed view of the finish wall at all times during the Competition.
-The Referee must have easy access to the control centre during the Competition.
+There shall be an air-conditioned control centre, with dimensions of at least 6.0 metres x 3.0 metres, located between 3.0 metres and 5.0 metres from the finish wall, with an unobstructed view of the finish wall at all times during the competition.
+The Referee must have easy access to the control centre during the competition.
 At all other times the control centre shall be able to be secured.

 Overhead video timing system.

+The start, turns and finish should be filmed and recorded from above by a video system with slow motion and recall facilities including timing equipment.

+Underwater Video Judging Equipment

+Wherever possible for IPC Games and World Para Swimming Championships approved Automatic Officiating Equipment, including Underwater Video Judging Equipment shall be provided and used.
+The approved Underwater Video Judging Equipment shall be used to initiate stroke infraction calls, confirm stroke infraction calls or assist the Referee to overturn calls made on the pool deck.

+FOR FURTHER INFORMATION CONTACT:

+World Para Swimming

+Email: worldparaswimming@paralympic.org

+Website: www.worldparaswimming.org